-E Element of the Ministerial Objective Learning Objective Transport Canada Reference #1 Describe in general the principle of chemical reactions that occur in nickel 1.
-Make conclusions from chemical reactions regarding inspection methods that cannot be used with nickel cadmium batteries. cadmium batteries while charging and discharging.
-2. Explain the procedure for handling nickel cadmium batteries. charging and discharging.
-3. Explain the maintenance procedure for a nickel cadmium battery.
+I Element of the Ministerial Objective Learning Objective Transport Canada Reference #1 principle of chemical reactions that occur in nickel 1.
+Make conclusions from chemical reactions regarding inspection methods that cannot be used with nickel cadmium batteries.
+Explain the procedure for handling nickel cadmium cadmium batteries while charging and discharging.
+3. batteries.
+Explain the maintenance procedure for a nickel cadmium battery.